-This LEA Parent and Family Engagement Policy has been developed jointly with, and agreed on with, parents of children participating in Title I, Part A programs as evidenced by :
+This LEA Parent and Family Engagement Policy has been developed jointly with, and agreed on with, parents of children participating in Title I, Part A programs as evidenced by:

-Federal Programs Meetings May 2017 and September 2017 annual meeting for parents to discuss and review the Consolidated Plan for FY 2018 and the Parent and Family Engagement Plan for FY 2018.
-The Plans will also be available for review and comment on the district website August-September 2017.
-The school district will distribute this policy to all parents of participating Title I, Part A children on or before October 6th, 2017.
+Federal Programs Meetings September 2018 and May 2019 annual meeting for parents to discuss and review the Consolidated Plan for FY 2019.
+The school district will distribute this policy to all parents of participating Title I, Part A children on or before October 1, 2019.

-PLAN APPROVED BY (Person or Entity) Jim Cunningham DATE OF APPROVAL 6/01/2018
+PLAN APPROVED BY (Person or Entity) Jim Cunningham DATE OF APPROVAL 6/01/2019